pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Segment_Metadata.md

 ## Purpose

-This notebook prepares standardized segment metadata for the self-supervised autoencoder pipeline using the NExT-QA video dataset.

-Rather than duplicating video content, the notebook generates structured metadata describing fixed-duration video segments, including video identifiers, dataset splits, timestamps, representative frames, and segment properties.
-The generated metadata serves as a reusable catalog of video segments spanning the training, validation, and test splits.

-Although the generated artifact is named `training_metadata.csv`, it intentionally includes segment metadata for all NExT-QA dataset splits.
-The retained `split` field enables downstream notebooks to select the appropriate subset for model training, development evaluation, or future benchmark testing.
+This notebook generates standardized metadata describing fixed-duration video segments rather than duplicating video content.
+The resulting metadata includes video identifiers, dataset splits, timestamps, representative frames, and segment properties for the complete NExT-QA dataset.
+Although the generated artifact is named `training_metadata.csv`, it intentionally includes all dataset splits, allowing downstream notebooks to select the appropriate subsets for training, validation, or future benchmark evaluation without regenerating the metadata.

 The resulting segment metadata establishes a consistent segmentation strategy that supports reproducible self-supervised representation learning and downstream comparison with pretrained CLIP video representations.